U1Kemp/GenderAgeEthnicityClassification/README.md

 # GenderAgeEthnicityClassification
-Multi-task CNN model for gender, age and ethnicity prediction trained on the Fairface dataset.
+Multi-task CNN model for gender, age group and ethnicity prediction trained on the Fairface dataset.